sprucelabsai/sprucebot-skills-kit/docs/events.md

  * `did-add-device` - When a guest adds a new device to a location.
 Like adding their laptop
  * `did-update-profile` - When any user updates their first or last name
  * `did-opt-out` - When any guest opts out of a location.
 By now you have already lost access to their meta data.
+ * `did-remote-rejoin` - They had, at one time, opted out.
+But, now they have remotely opted back in
+ * `will-send-training` - Sprucebot has made the decision that now is the perfect time to send training material

 ## Listening to events